 What is Efudix Cream?

-Fluorouracil (Efudix Cream) is a very commonly used prescription cream for early precancerous lesions.
-When used appropriately it can reduce the development of skin cancers and the need for surgery.
+Fluorouracil (Efudix) cream is a very commonly used prescription cream for early precancerous lesions.
+When used appropriately it can reduce the risk of skin cancers and the need for surgery.

 Fluorouracil preferentially blocks DNA replication of abnormal, cancerous cells which in turn destroys them.
 It has little effect on normal cells.